U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Method

-The last phase of the method is to be used at test time when computing the anomaly map and its corresponding segmentation.
+This phase of the method is to be used at test time when computing the anomaly map.
+It takes as input the embeddings $\left \{z_{ijk}^l \right \}$ and produces an anomaly map based on the likelihood computation.
 Thanks to the statistical independence of the features produced by the U-shaped NF, the joint likelihood of a test image under the anomaly-free image model is the product of the standard normal marginals.

-More precisely, this third and last phase of our method produces two outputs (see Figure~\ref{fig:method}), described below.
+Therefore, to build this map, we associate to each pixel $(i,j)$ in the test image, a likelihood-based Anomaly Score similar to those in~\cite{yu2021fastflow,gudovskiy2022cflow}: